top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 Our demo plan consists of several different sub demos:
 ##### 2 duckiebots doing the lane-following demo
 One of the duckiebots has the improved anti-instagram algorithm on it and the other duckiebot will run on the old version.
 With different light conditions in different parts of duckietown we try to show that the improved version performs better than the old version.
+[Scenario I]

 | **+**  | **-**  |
 | :------------: | :------------: |